D9fal/Guess-Number-PPT-2-/README.md

 - [Am I Responsive](https://amiresponsive.co.uk/) - Used to verify responsiveness of website on different devices.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [Font Awesome](https://fontawesome.com/) - Used for icons in footer.
+- [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.